kawu/hhu-dl-materials-2020/gradient-descent/README.md

 enc_data[0][1]
 # => tensor([0, 1, 2, 2, 3, 4])
 ```
-In this particular case, the model correctly produces the highest scores
+In this particular case, the model correctly produces the highest score
-(`1.1599`, `1.1120` and `1.0109`) on positions `2`, `2`, and `4` for the 3rd,
+`1.5936` on 4th position (which correspond to POS tag index `3`) for the 5th
-4th, and 6th words, respectively.
-This is by pure luck (and when you run the
+word only.
+This is by pure luck (and when you run the code again without
-code the numbers will differ due to random initialization), but we can train
+`torch.manual_seed(0)` the numbers will differ due to random initialization),
-the model to provide predictions closer to the gold truth.
+but we can train the model to provide predictions closer to the gold truth.

-TODO: Update the example above.
+TODO: add graphical example?

 ## Loss